How Much Sleep Should a College Student Get?

 Staying up late and pumping yourself full of caffeine to pull an all-night study session or get you through the next day isn’t a good long-term plan for performing well in school.
 According to the Centers for Disease Control and Prevention (CDC), adults ages 18 to 60 years old need to be getting seven or more hours of sleep every night, while teenagers up to 18 need eight to 10 hours in a 24-hour period.
 Getting a solid eight hours on a weeknight may seem unfeasible for some students, but there are important reasons why your body and brain need you to get the right amount of sleep.

 - Being able to function well the next day.
-Getting a good night's sleep tonight leaves your mind better prepared for tackling whatever comes your way tomorrow.
-"Students who work or study long hours may not get enough sleep at night.
-As a result, they may be sleepy and sluggish during the day and have trouble concentrating, participating in class, taking tests or making decisions," according to the CDC.
+Getting a good night’s sleep tonight leaves your mind better prepared for tackling whatever comes your way tomorrow.
+“Students who work or study long hours may not get enough sleep at night.
+As a result, they may be sleepy and sluggish during the day and have trouble concentrating, participating in class, taking tests or making decisions,” the CDC said.

 How College Students Can Improve Their Sleep

 Having good sleep hygiene improves your overall health and your academic performance.
 You can increase the quality of your sleep by changing some of your daily habits.

 - Keep a regular sleep schedule.
 Trying to go to sleep around the same time every night helps your Circadian rhythm, and you’re more likely to reach REM sleep.
 A study published in the journal "Scientific Reports" showed a positive correlation between having a regular sleep schedule and academic performance.